 “Have nothing in your house that you do not know to be useful, or believe to be beautiful.” – William Morris

 But it doesn't take a new piece of furniture to refresh a room.
 Neither is it necessary to repaint or undertake time-consuming decorating projects.
-With the right purchase and placement, small home decorations and accessories can make you smile and bring joy to a room once again — or create a more inspiring environment from which to live and work.
+With the right purchase and placement, small home decoration and accessories can make you smile and bring joy to a room once again — or create a more inspiring environment from which to live and work.

 Of course, form doesn't need to come at the expense of function either; some of the objects we highlight below are both beautiful and useful.
 And while clothing often takes centre stage in conversations around supporting local businesses and shopping responsibly, they're all from independent brands with good intentions and practices to match.